Data Lakehouse

 What is a Data Lakehouse?

-A data lakehouse is a data management architecture that combines key capabilities of data lakes and data warehouses.
-It brings the benefits of a data lake, such as low storage cost and broad data access, and the benefits of a data warehouse, such as data structures and management features.
+A data lakehouse is a data management architecture that combines key capabilities of data lakes and data warehouses into a unified platform.
+It brings the benefits of a data lake, such as low-cost storage and broad data access, and the benefits of a data warehouse, such as data structure, performance, and management features.
+Lakehouses are increasingly built utilizing open data and open table formats such as Apache Iceberg, Hudi and Delta tables to provide flexibility and interoperability.

 Data Lakehouse Features and Benefits

-The lakehouse data platform ensures that data analysts and data scientists can apply the full and most recent data set toward business intelligence, big data analytics and machine learning.
-And having one system to manage simplifies the enterprise data infrastructure and allows analysts and scientists to work more efficiently.
+The lakehouse data platform ensures that data analysts and AI engineers can utilize the most recent and the broadest data sets towards business intelligence, analytics, Gen AI and machine learning.
+And having one system to manage simplifies the enterprise data infrastructure and allows analysts and data scientists to work more efficiently.

 Here we present the key features of data lakehouses and the benefits they bring to your organization.